Chicago’s GR333N office building features wind-driven façade, relies on Fluropon finish for consistent appearance on multiple exterior products

 He elaborated, “Because it was the first of its size, we sent a number of large units ahead.
 Mid-States installed these on the building so the architect and owner had several months to see them in action before the rest were in place.
 We received only positive feedback.”

 A total of 672 assembled flapper units cover all four sides of the parking garage.
 They span from beneath the second floor up to the curb on the sixth floor, which is the first occupied floor.
 There are 168 units per floor in typical widths of 4 feet 11 inches and in varying heights: The lowest level’s units are 14 feet 4 inches tall.
 The next two levels’ units are 9 feet 5-1/4 inches tall.
 The uppermost level’s units are 7 feet 9-1/2 inches tall.

 A 1-inch spacing joint separates each flapper vertically and horizontally to facilitate ventilation and daylight transmission.
 A galvanised wire mesh screen also was installed to deter people in the parking garage from touching the flappers.

 Consistent Look, Coordinated with Six Manufacturers

-Linetec not only finished all of Metalcrafts’ wall panels for GR333N, but also the column covers, metal soffit and complementary architectural aluminum products from at least five other manufacturers: Mull-It-Over, Solar Innovations, Combined Roofing, Pittco and Tee Jay Service.
-Ensuring color consistency and performance, Linetec finished all of the material under quality-controlled conditions in its Wisconsin-facility and then shipped it for installation by Mid-States.
+Linetec not only finished all of Metalcrafts’ wall panels for GR333N, but also the column covers, metal soffit and complementary architectural aluminium products from at least five other manufacturers: Mull-It-Over, Solar Innovations, Combined Roofing, Pittco and Tee Jay Service.
+Ensuring colour consistency and performance, Linetec finished all of the material under quality-controlled conditions in its Wisconsin-facility and then shipped it for installation by Mid-States.

 Creative, Collaborative Community